 Elderly people are more susceptible to diseases, may take longer to recover from them; and are at greater risk for complications.
 For those reasons it is especially important to make sure they understand the basic health precautions at post: not drinking or brushing teeth with water from the tap being a frequent example.
 Put a bottle of clean water in the guest bathroom with a note reminding them not to use the tap water.
 Anywhere in the world, frequent hand-washing during and after sightseeing is also a good idea for any visitor, but especially for the elderly.
 Carry hand-sanitizer with you to offer when there is no hand-washing facility available.

 Speaking of health, make sure that your visitor has medical evacuation insurance before they leave in case of emergency.
-The medical unit at post should be able to provide some information about companies and plans, or contact the Family Liaison Office.
+The medical unit at post should be able to provide some information about companies and plans, or contact the Global Community Liaison Office.
 Also, make sure that you have a list of current medications in case your visitor has an accident of some kind and is unable to answer questions.
 (When my grandmother visits, I carry a list of her medications provided on my cell phone.)

 Remember that places that you would ordinarily go without thinking twice about logistics may be much more difficult with an elderly visitor.
 Double-check the route before leaving, and make sure there is not a great deal of walking or stairs involved.
 If you can use public transportation at post, remember that making connections may not work very well with a slow person.
 It may be worth it to take a longer route if makes it possible to sit in one place the entire way.
 If you drive, find out about parking ahead of time, or bring someone along who can be dropped off at the door with the elderly person while you go park the car (they will not want to be dropped off alone.)
 Use taxis or hired drivers if necessary.